-At the London UK University Fair you can speak to our English teachers directly to learn about entry requirements, as well as sign up for a practice test to assess your current IELTS level.
-Register online for free entry to the UK University Fair London today.
+At the Virtual London UK University Fair you can speak to our English teachers directly to learn about entry requirements, as well as sign up for a practice test to assess your current IELTS level.

 There are two different types of IELTS test and once graded your IELTS score is valid for two years.

 Students will be given a score of 1-9 for each part of the test.
 Your average score produces an overall IELTS band score, and you can be graded on whole or half points.

 |Band 9||Expert user||Fully operational command of the language: appropriate, accurate and fluent with complete understanding.|

 |Band 8||Very good user||Fully operational command of the language with only occasional inaccuracies and inappropriacies.
 Misunderstandings may occur in unfamiliar situations.
 Handles complex detailed argumentation well.|